DonMVB/aws/AWS_Assoc_SAA_C02.md

 ### 1.6.5.
 Standard Reserved vs. Convertible Reserved vs. Scheduled Reserved:
 - **Standard Reserved Instances** have inflexible reservations that are discounted at 75% off of On-Demand instances.
 Standard Reserved Instances cannot be moved between regions.
 You can choose if a Reserved Instance applies to either a specific Availability Zone, or an Entire Region, but you cannot change the region.
 - **Convertible Reserved Instances** are instances that are discounted at 54% off of On-Demand instances, but you can also modify the instance type at any point.
 For example, you suspect that after a few months your VM might need to change from general purpose to memory optimized, but you aren't sure just yet.
 So if you think that in the future you might need to change your VM type or upgrade your VMs capacity, choose Convertible Reserved Instances.
 There is no downgrading instance type with this option though.
 - **Scheduled Reserved Instances** are reserved according to a specified timeline that you set.
 For example, you might use Scheduled Reserved Instances if you run education software that only needs to be available during school hours.
 This option allows you to better match your needed capacity with a recurring schedule so that you can save money.
+You pay if you don't use them during that time though.

 ### 1.6.6.
 EC2 Instance Lifecycle: